 What shows are you working on now?

-See the Projects page for a full list of past and recent projects!
+See the Shows page for a full list of past and recent projects!

 You’re a gamer, huh?
 What do you play on?

-For the last three years, I’ve primarily been gaming on the PS3 because of my job at Qore.
-Gotta stay in the loop!
-Other than that, I’m a huge fan of Steam and get most of my games that way.
+Primarily I play on PC, but I have been known to play on the Xbox and PS3 (especially during my years at Qore).
 I’m also the co-founder of one of the largest guilds in World of Warcraft, Alea Iacta Est. We’re now a gaming community that spans games, consoles and PC platforms.
-My main in WoW is Winema, a tauren shaman.
+My main in WoW was Winema, a tauren shaman.
 For the Horde!